 Whether you are based in the U.S. or outside the U.S., it is important to take a step back and evaluate your U.S. expansion strategy with your business and brand.
 Your goal may be to expand your brand for acquisition, global brand development, or increase your overall profits.

-Your strategy will impact whether you expand to the U.S. selling through your foreign entity or form a U.S. entity.
+Your strategy will impact whether you expand to the U.S. by selling through your foreign entity or forming a U.S. entity.
 There are many steps, components, and, of course, expansion costs involved.
 Most don’t understand the full picture, but we do.